Peripheral Artery Disease (PAD)

 Bypass Graft Surgery

-If you have severe peripheral artery disease or are at risk for amputation, surgeons may use a vein from another part of your body to create a new path for blood flow that bypasses the blocked artery.
+If you have severe peripheral artery disease or are at risk for amputation, surgeons may use a vein from another part of your body or a synthetic graft to create a new path for blood flow that bypasses the blocked artery.

 Why Choose Duke